Henrr0ry/running-bot/readme.md

 # Running Bot
-- backup of my old game
+- backup of my old first C# game, when I was learning.